scalawithcats/scala-with-cats/src/pages/codata/structural.md

 }
 ```

 There are two important points.
 Firstly, notice how I gave the name `self` to `this`.
-This is so I can access the value inside the new `Stream` where are creating, where `this` would be bound to this new `Stream`.
+This is so I can access the value inside the new `Stream` we are creating, where `this` would be bound to this new `Stream`.
 Next, notice that we access `self.head` and `self.tail` inside the methods on the new `Stream`.
 This maintains the correct semantics of only performing computation when it has been asked for.
-If we performed the computation outside of the methods that we would do it too early.
+If we performed the computation outside of the methods that we would do it too early, which is some cases can lead to an infinite loop.

 As our final example, let's return to constructing `Stream`, and implement the universal constructor `unfold`.
-We start with the signature for `unfold`, remembering the `seed` parameter.
+We start with the skeleton for `unfold`, remembering the `seed` parameter.

 ```scala mdoc:reset:silent
 trait Stream[A] {